Birocloud/etc/docs/readme.md

 ##### Vprašanja

-- When customer and orders service start to communicate there is an error regarding path to api operation and base url.

 - Kako se lahko na naslove servicov v config.yaml sklicujem po imenu servica in ne docker.for.mac.localhost?

 ### Vaja 2